Art School Portfolio Five 1983-1997

 This is my last IU studio painting completed during the summer 1988, and after fellow graduates from the program quit their Pine Hall studios.
 Pine Hall, which had served as barracks for returning GIs from WW II, was torn down within a year or two of my graduation.
 I had a corner studio in this old building during my second year of study.
 Window views overlooked two directions of campus, including a wooded brook.
 This was an improvement over my first studio, which had no windows.

-I made one other painting during the last days of this studio.
+One other oil painting was finished during the last days of my studio.
 It was much smaller so I could carry it to Chicago later in May.
 I never photographed this painting, and wonder if I did not copy over it in creating a better painting seen on the next page: Apparatus of Weaning.
-I do not know this for sure, but I remember this little painting sharing some of The Table’s chocolate brown color scheme, which is also true for Apparatus of Weaning.
+This little painting shared some of The Table’s chocolate brown color scheme, which is also true for Apparatus of Weaning.

 The Table